Frequently asked questions

 How often is the data updated?

 The cadence depends on the source authority.
 We re-ingest each public dataset on a daily-to-weekly schedule.
-Once a new inspection appears in the original portal, it usually shows up here within a few days.
+Once a new inspection appears in the original portal, it usually shows up here within a few days to a week.

 I saw a violation at a restaurant I just visited.
 What should I do?

 If you got sick after eating somewhere, report it to the local public-health authority.
 That’s the same one whose records appear on the restaurant’s Pass or Fail page.
 For non-illness concerns, most authorities take complaints by phone or web form.
-A complaint usually triggers an unscheduled inspection.
+A complaint may trigger an unscheduled inspection, depending on the authority and the severity of the concern.

 Why isn’t my favourite restaurant listed?